 Found along the Italian Riviera, the Cinque Terre is a stunning destination with magnificent coastal scenery.
 After days of admiring churches and museums in Florence or Milan, visiting the Cinque Terre is a refreshing experience – especially if you love to hike, can’t put your camera down when you’re on vacation, or simply enjoy fresh seafood.

 If you want to explore one of Italy’s most impossibly beautiful corners, follow this guide to the Cinque Terre.
 You’ll find plenty of travel tips for the Cinque Terre and learn how to make the most of your visit.

 A Brief Background of Cinque Terre

-The name Cinque Terre means “Five Lands”, referring to five beautiful villages that sit along the coast of Liguria, often referred to as the Italian Riviera.
-Nestled within the hilly coastal terrain, these villages were quite remote for much of their lives.
-Over the centuries, locals built terraces into the hillside to help them farm against their steep hill backdrop.
+The name “Cinque Terre” means “Five Lands,” referring to five beautiful villages along the coast of Liguria (also known as the Italian Riviera): Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso.
+Nestled within the hilly coastal landscape, these villages were quite remote for much of their history.

 How to Get to Cinque Terre

 The Cinque Terre is in Liguria on Italy’s western coast, roughly halfway between the cities of Genoa and Pisa.
 Pisa International Airport and Genoa Airport both cater to many domestic and international destinations (though Pisa’s airport is much bigger), so you can fly to either city.

 Once you’re in Italy, the best way to travel to the Cinque Terre is by train.
 First, you have to reach the coastal town of Levanto or the city of La Spezia.
 These two places bookend the Cinque Terre (to the north and east respectively) and are the first and last stops for the local train.
 Being the only city in the area, La Spezia acts as a local hub of sorts.